xyntechx/xyntechx/README.md

 - and several others I earned before 2017 :)

 ## Goals
 As I pursue my passion in programming, I look forward to learning many more concepts and techniques in the ever-growing field of Computer Science.
 Currently, I am learning Machine Learning and Quantum Computing because I am extremely intrigued by those fields!
 Furthermore, I hope to create more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
 Last but not least, I want to dive into competitive programming as I hope to polish up my problem solving and creative thinking skills.
+All in all, I aim to learn something new every single day!

 ## Connect With Me
 Here's my [Instagram](https://www.instagram.com/xyntechx/?hl=en) profile!